jyp/python-courses-exams/README.md

-# python-courses-exams
+Repository of old exams for introductory programming courses at CSE/Chalmers.

-Repository of old exams for introductory programming courses at CSE/Chalmers
+The format of directory names is YYMM.